kkaleidoskull/kkaleidoskull/README.md

 <details>
   <summary>byi</summary>

-  dni: pro-harassment antis and "freeshippers". radqueers, any pro-c anti-rec harmful paras or harmful paras in general (see bottom of byi), harmful transids. people who dont respect td/tt etc. if youre anti l0licon/sh0tacon etc. gregory doubles/if youre in a gregory skin. ex friends/friends of ex friends.
+  dni: pro-harassment antis and "freeshippers". radqueers, any pro-c anti-rec harmful paras or harmful paras in general (see bottom of byi), harmful transids. people who dont respect td/tt etc. if youre ANTI l0licon/sh0tacon etc. gregory doubles/if youre in a gregory skin. ex friends/friends of ex friends.
 IF YOU HARASS ANYONE, STAY AWAY FROM ME. other than that, ill just ignore/block you if i feel the need to

 friendly reminder! i wont interact with you if im on your dni, and you shouldnt interact with me either!